nickkuijpers/laravel-custom-post-manager/README.md

 Niku\Cms\CmsServiceProvider::class,
 ```

-Enable the API where the frontend is communicating with by adding the following into your routes.php.
+Enable the API where the frontend is communicating with by adding the following into your web.php.

 ```
 Niku\Cms\Cms::routes();